-- Ensure that, in accordance with the faculty contract, evaluations of instructional faculty are focused appropriately on evidence of effective teaching and learning.
+- Ensure that, in accordance with the faculty contract, evaluations of instructional faculty are focused appropriately on the evidence of effective teaching and learning.

 Review the general education program within the current three-year cycle for ways to make it more "inspiring and engaging."
 For example:

 - Clarify the purpose and role of general education.